jadexiao/music/pages/tips.md

 permalink: /tips
 ---

 This is a list of ukulele tips that have helped me play better.
-Some of these are conventional widsom; some are based on my own observations.
+Some of these are conventional wisdom; some are based on my own observations.

 <hr>